ARgruny/Data-Engineering-Projects/Capstone Project/README.md

 The original file can be found [here](https://s3.amazonaws.com/aws-bigdata-blog/artifacts/airflow.livy.emr/airflow.yaml).

 Some parts of the file were changed because they are not needed in this project.
-For example the git clone steps to import airflow DAG's or the download of the Movielens dataset.
+For example the git clone steps to import Airflow DAG's or the download of the Movielens dataset.
-The airflow config file was also changed to set the load example dags variable to **False**.
+The Airflow config file was also changed to set the load example dags variable to **False**.
-With this airflow will be initialized clean without any DAG's
+With this Airflow will be initialized clean without any DAG's

+If more input parameters are added to the YAML file, the **start_airflow_instance** script must be updated to address those additional parameters.
+To get a better understanding of this, look at the **launch_stack** function in the script.

 In addition a **cluster.cfg** file is needed where the aws key and secret will be stored as well as some data for later setup steps corresponding to the Redshift cluster.
 **Please keep in mind not to host your actual aws key and secret on github.**

+The repository will contain empty YAML and config file for security reasons.
+The Script uses the AWS Cloudformation services to set up the Airflow infrastructure.

+To start the airflow scheduler connect to the EC2 instance with putty or the command line an use the `$ airflow scheduler` command.

-###
+### EMR Cluster

+For the EMR cluster the following hardware is used:

+  `c5.xlarge
+  4 vCore, 8 GiB Memory,
+  Storage: 64 GiB`

+The cluster can be started by running the **start_emr_cluster.py** script without

+  `python start_emr_cluster.py`

+The script uses a cluster.cfg file to access the AWS key and secret for authorization.